-What is Rapid Prototyping?
+What is additive manufacturing?

 CNC machining

 CNC machining is a subtractive method.
 It is often used to manufacture objects with great precision.
 It is therefore highly recommended in the automotive, metal fabrication and aerospace industries.
-However, CNC machining is more difficult to handle, and finds its limits for certain geometries.

 3D printing

 3D printing is an additive method.
-By superimposing layers of materials (plastics or metals) on top of each other, it can create any shape.
-Combined with topological optimization (see below), 3D printing has many advantages over CNC machining.
+By superimposing layers of material (plastic or metal) one on top of the other, it can be used to create any shape.

 In product design and manufacturing, finding and correcting design flaws quickly can help companies avoid costly overhauls and mid-course tooling changes.

-The 2 main applications of rapid prototyping
+The 2 main applications of additive manufacturing

 SLA